Overview of qst

 - The State Vector — as a blurred (ensemble) representation of the vacuum’s possible state (given our ignorance of its exact state at any moment)

 - and more

 This claim does not rest on a set of impenetrable dialogue filled with complex and distracting jargon.
 The solutions offered by quantum space theory are all intelligible.
 Thad presents these solutions in great detail in the third part of his book.
 This is what most excites the supporters of quantum space theory.
 By examining this new geometric structure for spacetime they have gained intuitive, simultaneous access to more than four spacetime dimensions and gazed upon details of Nature that allow them to intimately understand the mysteries of physics.

 We invite you to participate in the task of steering science back towards its goal of obtaining ontological clarity, of acquiring intuitive pictures, deductive solutions, and accessible explanations for Nature’s baffling effects.
-We invite you to read the opening chapters of the upcoming book and to learn how to visualize eleven dimensions (or send a request for the entire book).
+We invite you to read the opening chapters of the upcoming book and to learn how to visualize eleven dimensions (or pick up your copy of the book).
 We invite you to open yourself to a change in perception and to discover how to escape the conceptual limitations of three dimensions of space and one dimension of time.

 Contact us with questions, comments, or to join the research effort at ei at EinsteinsIntuition dot com.